daphteh/Topic-Modeling-Surfing-Videos-on-YouTube/README.md

 The number of topics in the corpus vary based on technique.
 LDA: 28 topics
 GSMM: 6 topics
-BERTtopic: 33 topics
+BERTtopic: 236 topics

 <img width="1274" alt="Topic Map from BERTopic" src="https://github.com/daphteh/Topic-Modeling-Surfing-Videos-on-YouTube/blob/e0e676c160b19d3a8bece38ec2c843f50317ef3e/Report_Images/BERTTopic_Map.jpeg">

 I personally found GSMM the best in terms of simplifying the categorization process.
-Nonetheless, mapping the categories onto the individual titles showed quite a bit of descrepancy.
-BERTopic created far too many topics, but they were meaningful when I checked the results against each title.
+Nonetheless, mapping the categories onto the individual titles showed a significant amount of descrepancy.
+BERTopic created far too many topics, but they were relatively meaningful when I checked the results against each title.
 It was also useful that the is functionality to show how these topics build on each other.
+BERTopic can be improved by removing words like ['surf', 'surfer', surfing'].